 Soft Caress Mahonia (Mahonia eurybracteata ‘Soft Caress’ PP20183) from the Southern Living Plant Collection is a truly exceptional shade plant!
 Chinese Mahonia was introduced years ago, and provided a solution for shaded gardens everywhere.
 However, the sharp foliage of the Chinese Mahonia requires gloves or a particularly careful touch, which makes pruning difficult.
 The “Soft Caress” removes this potentially painful aspect of the Mahonia entirely, with its soft feather-like foliage.
 The greenery resembles a fern frond type of growth pattern, and sprouts richly colored leaves that can range from light green to a dark blue-green.

-Early in Winter, the Soft Caress develops brilliant and fragrant yellow flowers that crown the evergreen foliage.
+Early in Winter, this variety develops brilliant and fragrant yellow flowers that crown the evergreen foliage.
 Following the blooms are clusters of silver-blue berries that are an unexpected change of pace for this one-of-a-kind, fascinating plant.

 Try it in a mass planting in a shaded spot you don’t want to worry about maintaining.

-Furthermore, the Soft Caress Mahonia is perfect for Asian-inspired gardens.
+Furthermore, it’s perfect for Asian-inspired gardens.
 Otherwise, try it as a short border in a shade garden, or as an accent in a container planter.
 You really can’t go wrong with this Mahonia!